 There are limited cases where you can continue to run your AC, but you do so at your own risk.
 It's almost impossible to answer this question without examining your system.

-In most cases, we recommend turning the unit off and calling a professional.
+Most of the time, we recommend turning the unit off and contacting a professional.

 When should I do something about the noise?